Inspiration: Swedish Summer House

 The walls are ochre yellow.
 Yellow ochre is a common natural mineral, silica and clay with goethite, a form of iron.

-The grey color has been popular in Sweden in the 1700s.
+The grey color has been popular in Sweden since the 1700s.
+They are the same colors seen inside homes from small cottages to grand Gustavian estates.

 The windows are trimmed in dark Falu Red, a traditional paint color that was originally a byproduct of copper mining.
 In some of these photos the door is red, too.
 The photos were taken at different times.